scorpiontx/STX-721_Data_Availability/README.md

 This README file is for the data availability of the AACR Journal Entry Titled "STX-721, a covalent EGFR/HER2 exon 20 inhibitor, takes advantage of exon 20 mutant dynamic protein states and achieves unique mutant-selectivity across human cancer models."

-The trajectories from the metadynamics simulations are included in a data directory located on S3, while analysis scripts are included here on GitHub.
+The trajectories from the metadynamics simulations are included in a data directory located on S3 (link pending), while analysis scripts are included here on GitHub.

 In the data directory, trajectory files are in dcd format and have been converted from desmond trajectories.